-The EPDP team has arrived at several conclusions and final recommendations to address the issues within the scope of its work, in accordance with the GNSO Council’s instructions as documented in its Charter.
+The EPDP team has arrived at five final recommendations to address the issues within the scope of its work, in accordance with the GNSO Council’s instructions as documented in its Charter.

-The EPDP team reached final agreement on the following points: (1) adding a definition of “IGO Complainant” to the current Rules applicable to the UDRP and URS, to facilitate an IGO’s demonstration of rights to proceed against a registrant (in the absence of a registered trademark); and (2) including an option for voluntary arbitration following the initial UDRP or URS panel decision, to resolve the issue of how to recognize an IGO’s jurisdictional immunity while preserving a registrant’s right to choose to go to court.
+The EPDP team reached final agreement on the following points: (1) adding a definition of “IGO Complainant” to the current Rules applicable to the UDRP and URS, to facilitate an IGO’s demonstration of rights to proceed against a registrant (in the absence of a registered trademark); and (2) including an option for voluntary arbitration following the initial UDRP or URS panel decision in favor of an IGO Complainant, to resolve the issue of how to recognize an IGO’s jurisdictional immunity while preserving a registrant’s right to choose to go to court.

 Recommendation regarding UDRP and URS Eligibility Requirements for IGOs

 The first recommendation from the EPDP team (Recommendation #1) addresses an initial challenge that IGOs face under the current UDRP and URS requirement for a complainant to have trademark rights in order to proceed against a domain name registrant.
-In this regard, the EPDP team is proposed specific modifications to the Rules applicable to the UDRP and URS that will add a definition clarifying the criteria for “IGO Complainants”.
+In this regard, the EPDP team is proposing specific modifications to the Rules applicable to the UDRP and URS that will add a definition clarifying the criteria for “IGO Complainants”.
 The EPDP team believes that adding this definition will provide clearer eligibility requirements for IGOs in relation to the need to show that they have adequately demonstrated rights to proceed with a UDRP or URS complaint.

 Recommendations to Address IGO Immunities While Preserving a Registrant’s Right to Seek Review of a UDRP or URS Decision Issued Against It

-Recommendations #2, #3, #4, and #5 from the EPDP team comprise a set of related, interdependent recommendations This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s privileges and immunities (specifically, immunity from judicial process) and maintaining a registrant’s right to file a court case seeking judicial consideration of the merits of the case where a UDRP or URS decision has been issued against the registrant.
+Together with Recommendation #1, Recommendations #2, #3, #4, and #5 from the EPDP team comprise a set of related, interdependent recommendations This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s privileges and immunities (specifically, immunity from judicial process) and maintaining a registrant’s right to file a court case seeking judicial consideration of the merits of the case where a UDRP or URS decision has been issued against the registrant.

 Summary of Deliberations to Date